rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 But wait, there's more!
 As a bonus, you also get additional decorative versions of all of them!
 Plus weapons!
 That's right!
 All the looks with only a fraction of the cost or weight.
 And none of the functionality, but who cares about that when your ship looks this good, am I right?
 You can find these marvelous new modules in the various "Decorative [...]" categories in the Ship Builder.

+There are even some additional snap points added so you can do interesting things like putting certain "vertical" modules next to something else, though only for Cargo Holds at the moment; more modules will be converted in the future.
+(The JIYT Consortium is not responsible for any cursed creations you make with this feature.)

 For a complete listing of all modules in this mod, please see the "[List of Modules](#list-of-modules)" section at the bottom of this document.

 ([TOC](#table-of-contents))